 Do you want to have a voice to be heard about health and education in Redbridge?
 Do you think it is important that our criminal justice system is truly just and is being administered fairly, with insight and understanding?

 As an equalities organisation we are concerned to ensure that all groups in our community have a voice and bring their perspectives to all areas that shape our lives.
-As a Strategic Partner we are also charged with the task of increasing the representation of Black, Asian and minority ethnic groups (BAME) on School Boards of Governors, Patient Participation Group and as magistrates.
-If you are interested in getting involved in one of these, or another area of representation, or you think that people in your organisation would want to be involved then please get in touch.
+As one of the Council’s Strategic Partners we are also charged with increasing representation of Black, Asian and minority ethnic groups (BAME) on school governing bodies and Patient Participation Group and as magistrates.
+If you are interested in getting involved in one of these, or another area of representation, or you think that people in your organisation might want to be involved then please get in touch.
 Our contact details are below.
 We can help you individually or maybe we can come and speak to your group about this..
-Telephone 0208 551 8178 or email
+Telephone 0208 551 8178 or email firstname.lastname@example.org

 We look forward to hearing from you.